xtommas/calculator/README.md

 # Calculator

 This project is part of The Odin Project curriculum.
+Heavily inspired on the iOS calculator app.
+You can acess the site [here](https://xtommas.github.io/calculator/)

 ## Features